Appdynamics/HA-toolkit/README.md

 **Handling pull requests**

-* Review the "Conversation," "Commits," and "Files changed" tabs.
+* Open the pull request and review the "Conversation," "Commits," and "Files changed" tabs.
 * Make comments, as necessary, on the submitted code changes.
-(Note that GitHub's comment system isn't as slick as Gerrit's where you can highligt a section of code and attach a comment it to it.
+(Unfortunately, that GitHub's comment system isn't as slick as Gerrit's where you can highligt a section of code and attach a comment it to it.
 You should place your comment *below* all of the code you are commenting on to improve readability in the "Conversation" tab)
-* New commits based on your feedback will be reflected automatically in the pull request.
+* New commits based on your feedback will be reflected automatically in the pull request, though a browser refresh may be required.
 * Once you are satisfied with all of the changes, scroll to the end of the conversation and click the "Merge pull request" button.
 * Enter a commit message
 * Decide whether to [preserve all of the commits in the pull request, or squash them into a single commit.](https://help.github.com/articles/about-pull-request-merge-squashing/)